Bounded-Confidence Models of Opinion Dynamics with Adaptive Confidence Bounds: Conclusions and discussion

-Our theoretical results and numerical simulations for our adaptive-confidence BCMs complement each other.
-For our adaptive-confidence HK model, we proved that all dyadic confidence bounds must converge either to $0$ or to $1$, and that the dyadic confidence bounds between nodes in different limiting opinion clusters must converge to $0$.
-We also proved that an analogous result holds almost surely for our adaptive-confidence DW model.
-However, for both our adaptive-confidence DW and HK models, we did not prove that the dyadic confidence bounds between nodes in the same limiting opinion cluster necessarily converge to $1$, leaving open the possibility that they too can converge to $0$.
-Our numerical simulations of both of our adaptive-confidence BCMs demonstrate for a wide range of BCM parameter values that some dyads in the same final opinion cluster have confidence bounds that converge to $0$.
-The nodes in these dyads are unreceptive to each other, but they nevertheless converge to the same opinion.
+The results of our numerical simulations of our adaptive-confidence BCMs complement our theoretical results (which informed the stopping criteria in our computations).
+For our adaptive-confidence HK model, we proved that (1) all dyadic confidence bounds must converge either to $0$ or to $1$ and (2) the dyadic confidence bounds between nodes in different limit opinion clusters must converge to $0$ (see \cref{thm:convergence_HK}).
+For our adaptive-confidence DW model, we proved that analogous results hold almost surely (see \cref{thm:convergence_DW}).
+However, in both of our adaptive-confidence BCMs, the dyadic confidence bounds between nodes in the same limit opinion cluster do not necessarily converge to $1$, as it is possible for them to instead converge to $0$.
+Indeed, when the confidence-decrease parameter $\delta < 1$, our numerical simulations of both of our adaptive-confidence BCMs demonstrate for a wide range of the other BCM parameter values that some dyads in the same final opinion cluster have confidence bounds that converge to $0$.
+Although the nodes in these dyads are unreceptive to each other, they still converge to the same opinion.
+The nodes in these dyads do not have an edge between them in the final effective graph, so the final opinion clusters (i.e., the connected components of the final effective graph) in our BCMs can have a richer structure than those in the baseline BCMs.